IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 .
 ```

-Participants can then pass `calls.csv` and `qc/truth.csv` as ordered arguments to `pr.py` for computing precision and recall on individual artifact classes and combined artifacts as follows:
+Participants can then pass `calls.csv` and `qc/truth.csv` as ordered arguments to `pr.py` for computing precision and recall on individual and combined artifact classes as follows:

 <pre>
 $ python pr.py calls.csv truth.csv